spatialedge-ai/dataframe-auditor/README.md

   | | Percentage nan values |

-  Naturally, many of these characteristics are not independent of one another, but some may be excluded as the suits the application.
+  Naturally, many of these characteristics are not independent of one another, but some may be excluded as suits the application.

-  The result of auditing a dataframe using this library is that a dictionary of these measure are returned for each column in the dataframe.
+  The result of auditing a dataframe using this library is that a dictionary of these measures is returned for each column in the dataframe.
   For example, if a dataframe consists of a single column, named _trivial_, where all values are `1`, then

   ```